 Alain Robert, known by some as the French Spiderman, suffers from vertigo, as do millions of people around the world.
 The big difference is that most people who suffer from vertigo aren’t climbing skyscrapers with their bare hands.
-While we highly discourage this dangerous (and often illegal) behavior, it’s a good opportunity to consider some important facts about vertigo.
+While we highly discourage this dangerous behavior, it’s a good opportunity to consider some facts about this common symptom.
 Here are 3 things you can learn about vertigo from Alain Robert.

 #1 Vertigo Is Not a Fear of Heights

 If Alain was afraid of heights, it’s unlikely he would have climbed to the top of the tallest building in the world (the Burj Khalifa in Dubai).
 This misconception often goes back to the Hitchcock film entitled Vertigo that was about a man with a fear of heights.
 Vertigo is actually a false sensation of movement in which the person or the things around him appear to be spinning, tilting, or swaying.